chinmayi-ujoshi/chinmayi-ujoshi/README.md

 <h2 align="center">💗 About me 💗</h2>
 <div>
-🔭 My journey began with a fascination for electronics, leading to a Bachelor's in E&TC.
+💞 My journey began with a fascination for electronics, leading to a Bachelor's in E&TC.

-📫My path took a pivotal turn during a software internship, which ignited my passion for software development.
+💞 My path took a pivotal turn during a software internship, which ignited my passion for software development.

-🌱Currently, I'm pursuing a Master's in Computer Engineering at Syracuse University, with a 30% scholarship in recognition of my potential and achievements.
+💞 Currently, I'm pursuing a Master's in Computer Engineering at Syracuse University, with a 30% scholarship in recognition of my potential and achievements.

-💬My vision as a developer is to create and contribute to projects that not only solve complex problems but also contribute positively to society!
+💞 My vision as a developer is to create and contribute to projects that not only solve complex problems but also contribute positively to society!

-⚡Outside the digital realm, I wear the hat of co-founder and vice president of Desi Performance, a dance team, at Syracuse University.
+💞 Outside the digital realm, I wear the hat of co-founder and vice president of Desi Performance, a dance team, at Syracuse University.

  </div>